alulsh/family-tree-map/CONTRIBUTING.md

 ## Deployment

 This project is hosted on GitHub Pages using the `gh-pages` branch.
 Parcel bundles all files to a local `dist` directory, which we push to the `gh-pages` branch.
 You can view the deployment at https://www.alexandraulsh.com/family-tree-map/.

+This project runs the `npm run build` command automatically on every commit using [GitHub Workflows](https://github.com/alulsh/family-tree-map/actions) to catch any potential build errors.

 To deploy updates to GitHub Pages: